 Special note for medical students: Please click here for

-Starting from 15 Jul 2013, you will need to submit your application online via the MOVE Portal.
+From 2013 onwards, you will need to submit your application online via the MOVE Portal up to 6 months or MOVE Portal over 6 months.
 This includes the following steps:

 - Select the Research Grants via the search engine